 The Steps to Closing a Business in Canada

-2. File the last tax return if you have dissolved a corporation.
+- File the last tax return if you have dissolved a corporation.

-3. Close your payroll accounts with the Canada Revenue Agency (CRA).
+- Close your payroll accounts with the Canada Revenue Agency (CRA).

-5. Close your RST/PST/QST accounts with the appropriate provincial agency.
+- Close your GST/HST accounts with the CRA, and close your PST accounts with the appropriate provincial agency.

-1a.
-Canceling Your Business Registration
+Canceling a Business Registration

 In Quebec, it's called Striking Off an Enterprise, and to close a business you need to file a Declaration of Striking Off with the Registraire des enterprises.
 To close a general or limited partnership, you need to send the Registraire des enterprises a Dissolution and Liquidation form.